-This is the first big step: applying for candidacy means you are asking the monks of Saint John's Abbey to consider you to become a monk, while you live with them for three months in intense discernment.
-This is a discernment step; candidates are not monks and make no vows.
+Here is the first big step: applying for candidacy means you are asking the monks of Saint John's Abbey to consider you to become a monk, while you live with them for three months in keen discernment.
+Candidacy is only a discernment step; candidates are not monks and make no vows.

 7. MONASTIC CANDIDACY

 For three months, you will live with the monks, following the monastic Rule of Saint Benedict, praying, working, and studying with the monastic community.
-You may leave at any time, should you discern you do not have a call to the monastic life at Saint John's Abbey, and the monastic community may ask you to leave at any time, should we discern you do not have a call to the monastic life at Saint John's Abbey.
+You may leave at any time, should you discern you do not have a Call to the monastic life at Saint John's Abbey.
+Likewise, the monastic community may ask you to leave at any time, should we discern you do not have a Call to the monastic life at Saint John's Abbey.

-The novitiate is the first phase of monastic life, and a probationary period of discernment and formation prior to making profession (vows.)
-Upon leaving candidacy, each man stands before the community, confessing their intention to become a member of the community, and are clothed with the monastic habit (black robes, consisting of a cassock, scapular, and hood.)
-Novices live the life of a monk: they pray and work with the community, and study the monastic life with the Abbot, monastic scholars, and the formation director.
-This is a year-long period of strict discipline, prayer, discernment, and formation.
+The novitiate is the first phase of monastic life, and a probationary period of discernment and formation before making profession (vows.)
+Upon leaving candidacy, each man stands before the community, confessing their intention to become a monk of Saint John's Abbey, and are clothed with the monastic habit (black robes, consisting of a cassock, scapular, and hood.)
+Novices live the life of a monk: they pray and work with the community while studing the monastic life with the Abbot, religious scholars, and the formation director.
+The novitiate is a year-long period of strict discipline, prayer, discernment, and formation.
 The daily work of a novice explores the monastic vocation, teaching humility and obedience, and the wide variety of apostolates of Saint John's Abbey.
 Novices may leave at any time, and the monastic community may ask novices to leave at any time.

-After the training period of the novitiate, monks enter into temporary profession, where the vows last 3 years, with the option of adding years if further discernment is needed.
-No longer living under the strict discipline of the novitiate, but still under the guidance of the formation director, this stage of discernment offers more freedom than the novitiate, and it offers a clearer experience of the monastic life as lived by a solemnly professed monk.
+After the training period of the novitiate, monks enter into temporary vowed profession for three years, with the option of adding years if further discernment is needed.
+No longer living under the strict discipline of the novitiate, but still, under the guidance of the formation director, this stage of discernment offers more freedom than the novitiate and a clearer experience of the monastic life as lived by a solemnly professed monk.
 A junior monk's work is more focused than in the novitiate, and takes advantage of the monks individual talents, allowing the monk to invest himself into the ministry and identity of Saint John's.
 At this point, many monks will explore new areas of interest and hobbies, learn new practical skills, and advance their professional studies.

 On the Feast of Saint Benedict, as the monks before you, you will make the solemn profession of the Order of Saint Benedict, vowing yourself to this community in obedience, stability, and conversion to the monastic way of life.
-You are now a Catholic monk of Saint John's Abbey, of the Order of Saint Benedict, part of the 1,500 year-old spiritual tradition, seeking God and serving the Church and World.
-Over the habit you received on the day you entered the novitiate (the cassock, scapular, and hood,) you are clothed with the cuculla, the symbol of a fully professed Benedictine monk.
-From this day forward, you are a Brother in Christ, and will continue to LISTEN to God's call for yourself and your community, for the Church and the World.
-Your work as a Benedictine monk is prayer, and your prayer expresses itself in helping to build the Kingdom of God in countless ways, as your talents, your community, and God calls you.
+You are now a Catholic monk of Saint John's Abbey, of the Order of Saint Benedict, part of the 1,500-year-old spiritual tradition, seeking God and serving the Church and World.
+Over the habit which you received on the day you entered the novitiate (the cassock, scapular, and hood), you are clothed with the cuculla, the symbol of a fully professed Benedictine monk.
+From this day forward, you are a Brother in Christ and will continue to LISTEN to God's Call for yourself and your community, for the Church and the World.
+Your work as a Benedictine monk is prayer, and your prayer expresses itself in helping to build the Kingdom of God in countless ways, as your talents, your community, and God Calls you.